saibabug/Cloud-Data-Warehouse/README.md

 | artists | artists in music database artist_id, name, location, lattitude, longitude|
 | time | timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year,weekday|

+### ETL Process

+### Project inlcudes:

+create_table.py - Creates the fact, dimension and staging tables schemas, staging, fact and dimension tables for the star schema on Redshift.

+etl.py - Script loads data from S3 into staging tables on Redshift and then process that data into data warehouse tables(dimension and Fact) on Redshift.

+sql_queries.py - Script has Sql queries to define tables, insert data , which will be imported into the two other files above.

+README.md - Describes process and decisions for this ETL pipeline

+### Sample Data Analysis

+Top 10 popular songs

+Query:

+  SELECT sp.song_id, s.title, count(*) AS cnt
+    FROM songplays sp
+    JOIN songs s
+      ON sp.song_id = s.song_id
+GROUP BY 1, 2
+ORDER BY 3 DESC
+   LIMIT 10;
+Result: query1
+Top-10 most played artists.
+Query:
+  SELECT sp.artist_id, a.name AS artist_name, count(*) AS cnt
+    FROM songplays sp
+    JOIN artists a
+      ON sp.artist_id = a.artist_id
+GROUP BY 1, 2
+ORDER BY 3 DESC
+   LIMIT 10;

+Result:

+query2
+Statistics on when songs are played during a day
+Query:
+  SELECT CASE
+           WHEN t.hour BETWEEN 2 AND 8  THEN '2~8'
+           WHEN t.hour BETWEEN 9 AND 12 THEN '9~12'
+           WHEN t.hour BETWEEN 13 AND 18 THEN '13~18'
+           WHEN t.hour BETWEEN 19 AND 22 THEN '19~22'
+           ELSE '23~24, 0~2'
+         END AS play_time,
+         count(*) AS cnt
+    FROM songplays sp
+    JOIN time t
+      ON sp.start_time = t.start_time
+GROUP BY 1
+ORDER BY 2 DESC;

+Result: query3 We can tell from the above result that most users play songs in the afternoon between 13:00 and 18:00 and very few users play songs in (late)mid-night.